uplb-eliens/uplb-eliens.github.io/content/articles/jach/jach_002.rst

 *What's in it for you?*

 It can improve your problem-solving and programming skills, which *might* be helpful in technical interviews when applying for a job.
-For a competitive person like me who love CS, it's just for fun and some bragging rights.
+For a competitive person like me who loves CS, it's just for fun and some bragging rights.

 *Final Notes*